Russ Abbot: Career

 From July 2007, Abbot took over the role of Roger De Bris in the UK tour of Mel Brooks' The Producers.
-In 2008, Abbot appeared at the Mayflower Theatre, Southampton as the Tin Man in the stage production of The Wizard of Oz.
+In 2008, Abbot appeared at the Mayflower Theatre, Southampton as the Tin Woodman in the stage production of The Wizard of Oz.

 In 2008, the BBC announced that Abbot would be joining the cast of Last of the Summer Wine, for the show's 30th series.
 He played Luther 'Hobbo' Hobdyke, who was the leader of a group consisting also of Entwistle, played by Burt Kwouk and Alvin, played by Brian Murphy.

 In 2008, he guest-starred in The Sarah Jane Adventures episode "Secrets of the Stars" as a character called Martin Trueman, an astrologer who was possessed by the Ancient Lights.
 In 2009, Abbot played a pet shop owner in an episode of Casualty.
 This marked Abbot's second Casualty role – he previously appeared as a different character in a 1999 episode.
 He later parodied the character he played in Casualty when appearing in Harry Hill's TV Burp.

 In 2009, when Rowan Atkinson fell ill during the original run of Cameron Mackintosh's West End revival of Oliver!, Abbot stepped into the role of Fagin for the second time.
 He again took the role after Griff Rhys Jones left the show on 12 June 2010.

-Between 2014 and 2016 he co-starred in the BBC sitcom Boomers.
+Between 2014 and 2016 he co-starred in the BBC sitcom Boomers, after which he retired to Portugal.

 In December 2020, University Radio Nottingham presenters George Scotland and Damian Stephen decided to start an internet campaign to get "Atmosphere" to number one for Christmas.
 The campaign, in the style of previous internet campaigns for Rage Against The Machine and AC/DC (both of whom charted within the Top 5) was endorsed by Abbot as well as Paul Chuckle and Alistair Griffin, with "Atmosphere" highlighted as one of the contenders for Christmas Number One by the Official Charts Company.

 Family

-Abbot has been married to Patricia Simpson since the late sixties, they have four children.
+Abbot has been married to Patricia Simpson since 1967.
+They have four children.